You are currently viewing About VAT De-registration in Kenya (Read in 5 Minutes)

 7. Change of status e.g. from partnership to a limited company.

-The persons should seek for cancellation of registration
+The persons should seek for cancellation of the VAT registration

 The commissioner can do either of the following: